PSTN gateway deployment options in Lync Server 2013

 The Mediation Servers can route calls through multiple gateways, Session Border Controllers (SBCs) provided by Internet telephony service providers, or a combination of the two.
 Additionally, multiple Mediation Servers in the pool can interact with multiple gateways.
 The logical route defined between a Mediation Server and gateway is called a trunk.
 When an internal user places a PSTN call, outbound routing logic on the Front End pool chooses which trunk to route over out of all possible combinations that may be available for routing that particular call.
 With DNS load balancing, if a call fails to reach a gateway due to an issue with a particular Mediation Server in the pool, the call will be retried to an alternate Mediation Server in the pool.

-For details about planning for multiple gateways, see M:N Trunk.
+For details about planning for multiple gateways, see M:N trunk in Lync Server 2013.

-For details about other outbound routing enhancements, see Voice Routes.
+For details about other outbound routing enhancements, see Voice routes in Lync Server 2013.

 When you consider the fundamental questions of gateway deployment, follow these steps: